 Where to Shop with a Drink in Hand in Chicago

-Grabbing a latte or beverage of choice to accompany your shopping expedition adds to the fun.
+Grabbing a coffee or cocktail to accompany your shopping expedition adds to the fun.
 However, enjoying some retail therapy can be stifled by signs that say 'no outside beverages,' especially if you're knee-deep in a bachelorette or much-needed friend time.
 Next time a shop clerk asks you to leave your beloved bevv outside, go with it and head to one of these Chicago Rex-approved retail destinations.

 Pop-up shops are so hot right now.
 In fact, we agree that pop-up shops and traditional retail will become the new food trucks, which is why we'll get into that first.